-Your Contura fireplace is intended to produce secondary heating for the accommodation.
-The appliance is for intermittent burning only.
 It is important that the correct amount of wood is used, especially when lighting.
-If you are lighting the fire for the first time, you should use a set of scales to see how much 1.7 kg kindling is.
+If you are lighting the fire for the first time you should use a set of scales to see how much 2.0 kg kindling is.
 Also check what the normal and maximum weights look like.

-The fireplace may only be lit with the door closed.
+The stove may only be lit with the hatch closed.

-Always open the door carefully and slowly to prevent blow back because of the changing pressure in the firebox.
+Always open the hatch carefully and slowly to prevent blow back because of the changing pressure in the stove.

-Combustion is affected by the draft in the chimney and the quality of the wood.
+The function of the stove differs depending on the draft conditions in the chimney.
 Achieving the correct setting for the combustion air damper, suitable size and amount of wood usually takes a few attempts.